wultra/powerauth-crypto/docs/Activation-via-Activation-Code.md

 1. PowerAuth Server sets activation to `ACTIVE` state (the activation still requires client confirmation).

-1. After activation becomes `ACTIVE`, PowerAuth Mobile SDK calls `/pa/v4/activation/confirm` (authenticated with possession + knowledge) to finalize local activation state, configure biometric factor if requested, and clear `pendingConfirmation` on the server.
+1. After activation becomes `ACTIVE`, PowerAuth Mobile SDK calls `/pa/v4/activation/confirm` (authenticated with `possession_knowledge` factors) to finalize local activation state, optionally configure the biometric factor, and clear `the pending_confirmation` flag on the server in the database.

 ## Related Topics